TermosolIA/SBJ_yolo/README.md

    - Model trained for detecting joints with around 2000 images.
    - Ultralytics as framework for working easily with the model.

-2. **2 Different Datasets**
+2. ** Two Different Datasets**
    - One trained for the standard joint detection, another for locating bases of the colector.
    - Dataset source.
    - Datasets are structured in the classic (train, test, validation) schema, and in yolo format, see the datasets to include more information if wanted.

 3. **Video Processing**
    - The scripts process all videos and srt within a folder called `VIDEOS` (you must create it) and calculate the angles for each full detection.
-Then, it geolocalizes the colector and saved the angle.
+Then, it geolocalizes the colector and saves the angles.
    - Once you have all videos and map ready, just run ``` python3 detections.py```, it will throws everything in a folder called `salida`.

 4. **Map Generation**